Hyperlinks and Internal Links

 Are links that operate within the current document.

-a table of four cells
+#+NAME: My Target | a | table | |----+------------| | of | four cells |

 You can follow them by invoking C-c C-o